Your bag

 Wildlife Safaris in Sandakan FAQs

-What wildlife can I expect to see on a safari in Sandakan?
+What is the best time of year to embark on a wildlife safari in Sandakan?

 So.. who's Sophie?